RaphaelIT7/gmod-holylib/README.md

 #### bf_read bibuf.CreateReadBuffer(string data)
 Creates a read buffer from the given data.
 Useful if you want to read the userdata of the instancebaseline stringtable.

+#### bf_write bitbuf.CreateWriteBuffer(number size or string data)
+Create a write buffer with the given size or with the given data.

 ### bf_read
 This class will later be used to read net messages from HLTV clients.